stacklok/codegate/README.md

 ---
 ## ✨ Why choose CodeGate?

-AI coding assistants are powerful, but they can inadvertently introduce risks.
-CodeGate protects your development process by:
+AI coding assistants are powerful, but they can inadvertently introduce risks and configurations can sprawl across multiple IDE extensions, plugins and agent systems.
+CodeGate simplifies the management of AI model and provider configurations and provides additional features to help you keep your development process safe.

+- 🌐 Centralize and manage all your AI coding assistants in one place
+- 🔄 Mux / Route prompts to different AI models based on workspaces or file types
+- 🔑 Centrally configure and manage your provider credentials and API keys
-- 🔒 Preventing accidental exposure of secrets and sensitive data
+- 🛡️ Protect your development process from accidental exposure of secrets and sensitive personal data to the cloud
-- 🛡️ Ensuring AI suggestions follow secure coding practices
+- 🔒 Ensure that the recommendations provided by your AI coding assistants follow secure coding practices
-- ⚠️ Blocking recommendations of known malicious or deprecated libraries
+- 🚫 Prevent malicious or deprecated libraries from being recommended to you by an LLM
-- 🔍 Providing real-time security analysis of AI suggestions

 ---
 ## 🚀 Quickstart